stacksync/desktop/README.md

 * A user initilialized in StackSync server.

 # Build, installation and execution
-First of all, you have to change the RabbitMQ server IP in order to connect the client to your server.
-Go to the class [com.stacksync.desktop.config.profile.BorkerProperties.java](src/com/stacksync/desktop/config/profile/BrokerProperties.java) and change the value of the variable host.

-Finally, just need to assemble the project into a JAR using Maven:
+You just need to assemble the project into a JAR using Maven:

     $ mvn assembly:assembly